jneem/regex-dfa/README.md

 (see `bench::match_class_unicode`) for an example.
 Moreover, `regex` has a much more sophisticated optimization for regexes that begin with one of a small set of strings (e.g. the regex-dna benchmark in the benchmark shootout game).

 `regex_dfa` currently only works on nightly rust.

+# Status/TODO

+- The internals have more-or-less converged, but need to be documented and more thoroughly tested.
+- For good regex performance, it is very important to quickly scan the text for plausible starting points.
+We currently have a fairly half-hearted implementation of this, which overlaps somewhat with the implementation in the `regex` crate.
+We should split off a better implementation into a separate crate.
+- Evaluate the usefulness of this crate as part of a full regex implementation (e.g. using `regex-dfa` to find matches and then running `regex` on those matches in order to extract groups).
+- Implement a compiler plugin, and see if it improves performance.

 # License